andela-technology/qualified-docs/content/creating-content/challenges/guides/react-native.md

 RNTL also offers [`queryByText`](https://testing-library.com/docs/queries/bytext/) which can be used like `expect(queryByText("foo")).toBeTruthy();` to determine if `"foo"` is among the child text contents of a node.

 :::warning
-Use caution with negative assertions; the diffs that RNTL emits can often slow or timeout the code runner if they print deeply nested complex component objects.
-A solution is to use the `!!` operator, as in `expect(!!queryByText("bar")).not.toBeTruthy();` to ensure the diff is small when the assertion fails.
+Use caution with negative assertions; the diffs that RNTL emits on failure can often slow or timeout the code runner if they print deeply nested complex component objects.
+To ensure small diffs, convert the returned value to a boolean.
+For example, by using double negation (`!!`), as in `expect(!!queryByText("bar")).not.toBeTruthy();`.
 :::

 #### Lists of nested text contents